retry51776/notes/psychology/psychology.md

 # Questions:
 - What/How is Brain Process overall architecture?

 - What is ego/pride? something relates to connection?
 NN input weight?
+Is confident self-perception or experience?

 - How Hippocampus works?
 Maybe is help AI development.